-If you love waterfalls and have ever wanted to hike behind a 120 foot waterfall, this is the trail for you.
-In addition to Tunnel Falls, you will pass numerous waterfalls like 36-feet Punch Bowl Falls.
+If you love waterfalls and have ever wanted to hike behind a 120-foot waterfall, this is the trail for you.
+In addition to Tunnel Falls, you will pass numerous waterfalls such as 36-foot Punch Bowl Falls.
 Expect a 12-mile round-trip hike if you want to visit Tunnel Falls.
 The trail is not for those with fear of heights.
 Hikes in this area are very popular, so make sure to check out our tips for touring the Gorge before you go.

 Best hike in Salem area: Silver Falls State Park

-One of the best year-round hiking destinations is Silver Falls State Park, just outside of Salem.
-There are a variety of trails that range in difficulty from easy to moderate.
+One of the best year-round hiking destinations is Silver Falls State Park, just outside of Salem, where you’ll find a variety of trails that range in difficulty from easy to moderate.
 The trails pass 10 waterfalls, five of which are over 100 feet high.
 In the spring, wildflowers are in abundance and in fall, the changing leaf colors are as soothing to the soul as a warm cup of hot cocoa by the fire.

 Best hike in Eugene area: Tire Mountain (Oakridge, Central Cascades)

 This trail could double as the best wildflower hike in June, when the meadow below is flooded with blooms.
-This trail is rated easy and is about 7.6 miles round-trip if you go all the way to the top; you won’t need to go that far to enjoy the most stunning scenery.
-The trail is rarely crowded but is shared with mountain bikers and has at times very steep sides.
+This trail is rated easy and is about 7.6 miles round-trip if you go all the way to the top — but you won’t need to go that far to enjoy the most stunning scenery.
+The trail is rarely crowded, but it’s shared with mountain bikers and has some very steep sides in places.

 Best hike for the off-season: Smith Rock State Park (Redmond, Central Oregon)